-A lovely 5+ mile loop through almost every section of this hidden park near the Arroyo Seco.
+This route in Ernest E. Debs Regional Park is a lovely 5+ mile loop through almost every section of this lovely green space near the Arroyo Seco.
 Birds are abundant here, and the air will probably be filled with birdsong as you hike its mostly easily-graded trails and fire roads.
 This park is mostly dog-friendly, has facilities for picnics and fishing, and a top-notch Audubon Center with plenty of activities for kids and kids-at-heart.
-A great family destination or a place for a quick hike when you can’t make it out further.
+It’s a great family destination or a place for a quick hike when you can’t make it out further — and it has some of the best views of downtown L.A. you’ll find anywhere.

 Ernest E. Debs Regional Park is a 300 acre gem on old ranch land in the Arroyo Seco neighborhood just northeast of downtown L.A.
 Chances are, you’ve driven past this place dozens of times already and never even knew it was there – and that’s mostly reflected in the park itself, too.
 For being completely surrounded on all sides by the city, there were long stretches I hiked in this park where I was the only person on the trail.